Content Marketing Services

 It is important to note that the latter style provides for opportunities to quote directly from the piece.
 These can help you rank well with Google and get a higher response rate from you audience.
 However, you have to make it is obvious to Google that it is not duplicate content by linking to the original source and articulating your own thoughts and quotes.

 Even the professional content curators disagree on the optimal ratio of curated content to original content.
 Some say your pages should feature more original content.
 Others contend having more curated content yields greater rewards.
 Most likely, the best answer is the one that makes the most sense for your site.

 Therefore, you should always take care to curate your content organically.
-Trying to adhere to a curation schedule will make your posts feel like a chore and dilute your message.
+Similar to content creation, you should adhere to a schedule with content curation as well.
 Every piece of curated content should carry with it the wonder of discovery—if you’re excited about an article, your audience will know and respond to it accordingly.

 Curate Worthwhile, Relevant Content